 What To Do

-Upcoming shows at this historic and intimate theater include headliners like Brian Wilson & Jeff Beck, The Fray, and Third Eye Blind.
+Upcoming shows at this historic and intimate theater include headliners like Lewis Black and tribute bands for the Beatles and the Grateful Dead.

 Wellmont Theater, 5 Seymour Street, Montclair, NJ; 973-783-9500.